-Situated at the corner of St. Laurent and Avenue du Mont Royal, Le Belmont is part music venue and part bar.
-At the heart of Montreal’s active nightlife for over 20 years, Le Belmont offers a range of original programming every week that includes concerts and club nights—covering everything from electronic music, to hip hop, rock, soul, jazz, burlesque, and other performing arts, there’s definitely something for everyone at this Plateau hotspot.
+Part music venue and part bar, Le Belmont has been at the heart of Montreal’s active nightlife for more than 20 years.
+With a range of original programming every week that includes concerts and club nights, it covers every genre, from electronic music to hip-hop, rock, soul, jazz and burlesque.
+There’s definitely something for everyone at this Plateau hotspot.

-Datcha is a Mile-End neighborhood bar and nightclub that plays an eclectic mix of electro, house, funk, disco, and “multi-culti” beats.
-Promoting both local and international DJs, this is a dark, intimate setting that consists of two separate rooms: a dance floor in one and in the other you’ll find the “Kabinet”, where inventive cocktails are created and served up.
+Datcha is a Mile End neighborhood bar and nightclub that plays an eclectic mix of electro, house, funk, disco and “multiculti” beats.
+Promoting both local and international DJs, this spot has a dark, intimate setting comprising two separate rooms: a dance floor in one and the Kabinet in the other, where inventive cocktails are created and served up.

 Unity can be found in the heart of Montreal’s gay village.
-Containing three floors, a VIP lounge, and large rooftop terrace, Unity appeals to a varied and diverse crowd that comes for the two different styles of music every night, renowned entertainment, animation, drags, and more.
+With three floors, a VIP lounge, and large rooftop terrace, Unity appeals to a varied and diverse crowd that comes for the two different styles of music every night and great entertainment with animation, drags, and more.

-Located off the beaten track in the Griffintown neighbourhood, New City Gas is housed in a complex that was originally built in 1859 for the purpose of transforming coal into gas for lighting the streets and buildings of Montreal.
-Today, the heritage building has been repurposed into a multi-purpose event and entertainment space that covers 40,000 square feet and two floors.
-New City Gas hosts a range of large events, including private functions to New Year’s Eve parties.
-Every week, over 3,000 people head over to New City Gas to party to the tunes of internationally renowned DJs and artists.
+Located off the beaten track in Griffintown, New City Gas is housed in a complex that was built in 1859 to transform coal into gas for lighting the streets and buildings of Montreal.
+Today, the heritage building has been repurposed into an entertainment space that covers 3,700sqm (40,000sqft) across two floors.
+New City Gas hosts a range of large events, including private functions and New Year’s Eve parties.
+Every week, more than 3,000 people head here to party to the tunes of internationally renowned DJs and artists.

-Considered to be Montreal’s best alternative bar and venue since 1983, Foufounes Electriques will appeal to those who are less inclined to the standard club fare of house and techno beats.
+Montreal’s best alternative bar and venue since 1983, Foufounes Electriques will appeal to those who are less inclined to the standard club fare of house and techno beats.
 Les Foufs (as it’s affectionately called by locals) is easily identifiable by the giant spider sculpture climbing its exterior wall on St Catherine Street.
-The three-floor space includes dance floors, pool tables, a stage for bands, and a booth for DJs, and during the warmer months there is a great outdoor patio.
-Foufounes caters to punk, metal, hardcore, and electronica fans, regularly hosting top local as well as international bands—in the past they’ve hosted big names such as Nine Inch Nails, Nirvana, and the Smashing Pumpkins.
+The three-floor space includes dance floors, pool tables, a stage for bands, and a booth for DJs, and during the warmer months, there is a great outdoor patio.
+Foufounes caters to punk, metal, hardcore, and electronica fans, regularly hosting top local as well as international bands; in the past, they’ve hosted big names such as Nine Inch Nails, Nirvana and the Smashing Pumpkins.

-Salon Daomé is a former dance school gone wild.
-The unique décor includes African rococo furniture and other eclectic designs.
-Salon Daomé offers up some of the best deep house, electro and techno in the city.
-Located on Avenue du Mont-Royal in the Plateau neighbourhood, this is a relatively small, loft-like space with a casual vibe and cheap drinks.
+Salon Daomé is a former dance school gone wild, offering up some of the best deep house, electro and techno in the city.
+Located on Avenue du Mont-Royal in the Plateau neighbourhood, with unique décor including African rococo furniture and other eclectic designs.
+Salon Daomé is a relatively small, loft-like space with a casual vibe and cheap drinks.